-- 1. plans the scope, emphasis, and objectives of medical radiology technical programs. - a. confers with administrators and medical staff to ascertain their needs and recommends methods to meet those needs. - b. coordinates the department's technical operations with those of other departments to ensure prompt, efficient, and complete patient care. - c. establishes procedures to incorporate hospital regulations and professional standards; directs the technical activities of departmental staff and students to ensure compliance with established procedures; ensures that technical personnel are aware of current policies and procedures regarding patient exposure and protective regulations. - d. researches and studies trends and developments in medical radiologic practices and techniques; develops operational manuals such as developing emergency procedures; and provides manpower in disaster situations; develops and enforces policies and procedures related to the electronic medical records relating to new employee training, employee errors, employee termination, etc. - e. initiates specific research projects, determining the nature of research to be performed, and assigns specific projects to staff members. - 2. participates in personnel actions such as hiring, transfers, promotions, and training. - a. assumes responsibility for performance evaluation of all nuclear medicine technologists. - b. resolves problems and outlines policies, procedure, and methods for resolving departmental problems.
+- 1. plans the scope, emphasis, and objectives of nuclear medicine/PET-CT programs. - a. confers with administrators and medical staff to ascertain their needs and recommends methods to meet those needs. - b. coordinates the department's technical operations with those of other departments to ensure prompt, efficient, and complete patient care. - c. establishes procedures to incorporate hospital regulations and professional standards; directs the technical activities of departmental staff and students to ensure compliance with established procedures; ensures that technical personnel are aware of current policies and procedures regarding patient exposure and protective regulations. - d. researches and studies trends and developments in nuclear medicine/PET-CT practices and techniques; develops operational manuals such as developing emergency procedures; and assists in disaster situations; develops and enforces policies and procedures related to the electronic medical records. - e. initiates specific research projects, determining the nature of research to be performed, and assigns specific projects to staff members. - 2. participates in personnel actions such as hiring, transfers, disciplines, promotions, and training. - a. assumes responsibility for performance evaluation of all nuclear medicine technologists. - b. resolves problems and outlines policies, procedure, and methods for resolving departmental problems. - c. designs in-service training programs and keeps abreast of new procedures and equipment; assists with the coordination of continuing education to meet the requirements set forth by governmental or other regulatory bodies such as, JCAHO, ARRT, and NMTCB. - d. schedules, organizes, coordinates and supervises nuclear medicine staff. - 3. serves as technical consultant and advisor to the department head in regards to budget and equipment. - a. assists in the preparation of budget estimates of personnel, supplies and equipment, contractual services, and upgrading of facilities; prepares bid specifications for technical items; reviews bids; prepares statistical reports of activities and expenditures.

-- c. designs in-service training programs and keeps abreast of new procedures and equipment; assists with the coordination of continuing education to meet the requirements set forth by IEMA, JCAHO, ARRT, and NMTCB. - d. schedules, organizes, coordinates and supervises nuclear medicine staff. - 3. serves as technical consultant and advisor to the department head in regards to budget and equipment. - a. assists in the preparation of budget estimates of personnel, supplies and equipment, contractual services, and upgrading of facilities; prepares bid specifications for technical items; reviews bids; prepares statistical reports of activities and expenditures. - b. initiates and participates in testing of new types of equipment, film, and/or radiology chemicals; evaluates test results and makes recommendations for the purchase of new equipment; interviews sales and technical representatives from x-ray and pharmaceutical companies. - c. regulates supplies and equipment, making adjustments with ordering and budgets, and testing new products; removes and salvages x-rays according to state regulations for record retention and EPA guidelines for discarding waste. - 4. performs administrative duties including developing and updating Radiology department policy, procedures and protocols including quality control; ensures that these policies and procedures are being followed. - 5. produces management reports as needed. - 6. provides support to staff and students with problems that occur throughout the daily operations of the Health service. - 7. develops workflows to encompass current procedures and establish electronic medical records based on these workflows and current reporting standards. - 8. monitors and troubleshoots digital radiography, picture archiving and communication systems (PACS) and web viewing services ensuring that all components are functioning and all external sites are able to connect to these services. - 9. sets-up new user accounts, permissions, resets passwords, and inactivates accounts. - 10. monitors radiation exposure; develops and implements emergency and radiation safety procedures for the nuclear medicine department. - 11. performs duties at lower-level of this series, as required. - 12. performs other related duties as assigned.
+b. initiates and participates in testing of new types of equipment, film, and/or radiopharmaceuticals; evaluates test results and makes recommendations for the purchase of new equipment; interviews sales and technical representatives from x-ray and pharmaceutical companies.

+- c. regulates supplies and equipment, making adjustments with ordering and budgets, and testing new products; assists with removal and salvages x-rays equipment according to state regulations for record retention and EPA guidelines for discarding waste. - 4. performs administrative duties including developing and updating nuclear medicine department policy, procedures and protocols including quality control; ensures that these policies and procedures are being followed. - 5. produces management reports as needed. - 6. provides support to staff and students with problems that occur throughout the daily operations of the Health service. - 7. develops workflows to encompass current procedures and establish electronic medical records based on these workflows and current reporting standards. - 8. monitors and troubleshoots nuclear medicine/PET-CT equipment, assists with the picture archiving and communication systems (PACS) and web viewing services ensuring that all components are functioning and all external sites are able to connect to these services. - 9. sets-up new user accounts, permissions, resets passwords, and inactivates accounts. - 10. monitors radiation exposure; develops and implements emergency and radiation safety procedures for the nuclear medicine department. - 11. performs duties at lower-level of this series, as required. - 12. performs other related duties as assigned.